 The Grand Lift Of Dectus Route

-For Dectus’ medallion, you need its two halves – the right and the left.
-For the left half, you need to reach Fort Haight found on the western edge of Limgrave.
-From there, enter the fort from the gate right behind the Pumpkin Head stationed at the front.
+- To find the left half, head to Fort Haight on the western edge of Limgrave.
+Enter through the gate behind the Pumpkin Head at the front.

 Accessing The Lift Via The Medallions